China's CanSino cuts ties with Brazil firm, halting vaccine licensing

-BRASILIA, June 29 (Reuters) - Brazilian health regulator Anvisa has canceled a request for emergency use authorization for the COVID-19 vaccine developed by China's CanSino Biologics Inc (6185.HK) after the laboratory cut ties with its Brazilian representative.
+BRASILIA (Reuters) - Brazilian health regulator Anvisa has canceled a request for emergency use authorization for the COVID-19 vaccine developed by China’s CanSino Biologics Inc after the laboratory cut ties with its Brazilian representative.

 The move follows a wave of scrutiny in Brazil of vaccine contracts negotiated by intermediaries, a common local practice.